scarletbright/avalanche-docs/docs/v1.0/en/api/avm.md

 ### avm.import

-Finalize a transfer of a non-AVAX from the C-Chain to the X-Chain.
+Finalize a transfer of a non-AVAX asset from the C-Chain to the X-Chain.
 Before this method is called, you must call the C-Chain's [`export`](./evm.md#evmexport) method to initiate the transfer.

 #### Signature